 Tough Diabetic Life Insurance Cases We’ve Helped Insure

 I just did a really tough diabetic life insurance case for a guy who was a well controlled type 1 diabetic diagnosed at age 13.
 Based on all questions he answered for me, I had him apply to the two insurance companies that should have been best for him.
 Even though I asked him initially if he ever had any diabetic complications or poorly controlled diabetes and he said no, his medical records indicated that he had neuropathy and several seizures caused by low blood sugar two to three years prior.
-Even though his A1C’s since his seizures have all been in high 6’s and low 7’s and his doctor subsequently sent me a letter stating the patient did not have neuropathy and that was in his records by mistake, the two insurance companies declined him because he did not admit to the seizures during his insurance exam and his recent medical records still showed periods of very low blood sugar.
+Even though his A1Cs since his seizures have all been in high sixes and low sevens and his doctor subsequently sent me a letter stating the patient did not have neuropathy and that was in his records by mistake, the two insurance companies declined him because he did not admit to the seizures during his insurance exam, and his recent medical records still showed periods of very low blood sugar.

 Because I really appreciate anyone giving me the opportunity to help with their life insurance needs, I always look for better offers if the first offers don’t come in as expected.

 I consider myself an insurance consultant.
-My goal is to get you the best rate and product that fits your needs and budget and I currently have 121 different insurance companies that I can offer to even tough diabetic life insurance cases.
-I’ll narrow down best rates and products for you based on your needs and your budget.
+My goal is to get you the best rate and product that fits your needs and budget, and I currently have 121 different insurance companies that I can offer to even tough diabetic life insurance cases.
+I’ll narrow down the best rates and products for you based on your needs and your budget.

-Email me at email@example.com or call me at 1-800-380-3533 if i can help you or even if you just want to confirm that what you’re currently paying for life insurance is a fair price.
+Email me at firstname.lastname@example.org or call me at 1-800-380-3533 if i can help you, or even if you just want to confirm that what you’re currently paying for life insurance is a fair price.